avm99963/infinitegforums/docs/features.md

 ![Animated GIF showing the feature](resources/per_forum_activity_chart.gif)

+### Thread page design in the Community Console
+> **Option name:** _Show the old/new thread page design in the Community Console._

+This option lets you force the old or new thread page design in the Community Console.
+The old thread page design was exclusive to the Console, while the new one has the same design of the public TW thread pages.

 ## Indicator dot
 > **Option names:** _Show whether the OP has participated in other threads_, _Show the number of questions and replies written by the OP within the last `n`